Publication

 4.4.
 Where the complaint is withdrawn, the NSHCS will close the complaint and communicate this to the complainant.
 The NSHCS reserves the right to continue to act upon the information received from the withdrawn complaint where it feels there is a justification to do so, such as to identify any actions that may be taken by the NSHCS to prevent a recurrence of the issues that led to the complaint.

 4.5.
-Where the complainant is not satisfied with the outcome of the complaint as outlined in sections 4.1 – 4.3, they may request to appeal the decision.
+Where the complainant is not satisfied with the outcome of the complaint as outlined in sections 4.1 to 4.3, they may request to appeal the decision.
 This must be done in writing to the Head of School using the prescribed Appeals Form.

 text